ronmurphy/TheLongNights/docs/ANIMAL_SYSTEM_INTEGRATION.md

 ### Phase 1 (NOW):
 1. Create 4 rabbit PNG files with your AI
 2. Put them in `assets/art/animals/`
-3. Integrate into VoxelWorld.js (Steps 1-7 above)
+3. Integrate into The Long Nights.js (Steps 1-7 above)
 4. Test spawning at dawn
 5. Test hunting & harvesting